lemay-ai/sidecar/README.md

 # Testing

+## WARNING: THIS TEST TAKES A LONG TIME TO RUN, AND GOBBLES RAM, SO ALLOCATE 16GB+ FOR THIS TEST

 Test the library using the test data supplied in the repository as follows.
 It takes about 10 to 25 minutes to run the test:

 ```
 python3 test.py
 ```

+## NOTE: THIS TEST SHOULD WORK ON CPU, GPU, AND EVEN TPU...
+WE HAVE TESTED IT

 # Testing Data Origin
 The data for the paper was pulled from https://cloud.google.com/bigquery/public-data/stackoverflow